toothbrush/dotfs/README.md

 DOTFS
 =====

 DotFS is first and foremost a work in progress.
+It is, however, usable, and the authors use it on their personal machines.
 The idea is that you point DotFS to a folder containing your dotfiles containing special DotFS annotations, which will then be made available as a virtual filesystem at a user-specified mountpoint.
 The files will be scanned for special keywords and